Meet Congressman Emanuel Cleaver, II

 - the expansion and renovation of Bartle Hall.

-The Congressman and his wife, Dianne, along with their four children and three grandchildren (soon to be four), have lived in Kansas City for forty years.
+The Congressman and his wife, Dianne, along with their four children and five grandchildren, have lived in Kansas City for more than forty years.
 For thirty-seven of those years, he served as the Senior Pastor at St. James United Methodist Church, a post which one of their sons now holds.

 Cleaver has received five honorary Doctoral Degrees in addition to his Bachelor’s degree from Prairie View A&M, and a Master’s from the St. Paul School of Theology in Kansas City.